mariannazhang/mariannazhang.github.io/_pages/about.md

 I'm a second-year PhD student in developmental psychology at Stanford University.

 I'm primarily interested in the role of language in how we represent categories.
+Somehow as we grow up, we learn to carve the world into categories.
+We learn to parse the world in terms of dogs and cats, tables and chairs, and through the lens of social categories like gender and race.

 Here are a handful of questions I've been pondering:
-- How do we develop category representations?
+- How do we develop these category representations?
 Given the infinite ways we could theoretically categorize the world, how do we learn what properties and distinctions are relevant, meaningful, and/or value-laden?
 - How does language shape children's developing category representations?
 For an example, how do the types of explanations we hear influence what we think about particular categories?
 - How variable and flexible are our category representations across different contexts and language experiences?